boxed/kodare.net/_drafts/draft_introducing_iommi_2.markdown

 ![](/img/introducing-iommi-plain-index-page.png)

+We'll start by removing the artists section.

-A custom cell template might be a good start.
+A custom cell template might be a good start to make it look nicer.
 The [demo app](https://github.com/boxed/supernaut) ships with images, we just need to link to them: